asynts/Asynts.Recall/0015_make-views-behave-in-designer.md

 -   I was able to get this working by providing a default constructor in `PageViewModel`.

+-   The problem is that in some instances I use `ActivatorUtilities.CreateInstance` which doesn't seem to like the default constructors that I am providing in the views.

+    -   I created a `PageViewModelFactory` which is created using depencency injection instead.

 ### Theories

 -	I suspect, that I need to provide a default constructor in the view model.